ds-modules/curriculum-guide/workflow/distributing-notebooks.md

 Snapshot of how nbgitpuller button looks like!
 ```

-Do the following steps to create a nbgitpuller link for your assignment in the Jupyter or R interface that you want your students to work on,
+Follow the steps below to create a nbgitpuller link for your assignment in the Jupyter or R interface that you want your students to work on,

 - Open your assignment in the respective Github repo.
 ```{figure} ../images/openassignment.PNG